 As the adage goes, “practice makes perfect.”
-This piece of wisdom is true in so many aspects of life, including the world of IT.
-People who want to become good Java programmers need to practice their skills and become familiar with Java language basics.
+This wisdom is true in so many aspects of life, including IT.
+People who want to become good Java programmers must practice their skills and become familiar with Java language basics.
 Experienced Java programmers who wish to upskill need to try out the new programming skills they’ve learned.

-This article includes some of the best Java programs for newbies who want to practice Java language basics and more complex programs for expert Java programmers expanding their skillset.
+This article includes some of the best Java programs for newbies who want to practice the Java language basics and more complex programs for expert Java programmers who want to expand their skills.
 We’re here to help Java programmers of all levels!

 The Advantages of Upskilling

-Upskilling is defined as the practice of teaching employees new skills.
-This includes self-learning.
-When professionals embark on a career, they’re in that profession for the long haul, as opposed to someone just accepting any old job offered to them, with no thought of the future.
+Upskilling is defined as the practice of teaching employees new skills, including self-learning.
+When professionals embark on a career, they’re in that profession for the long haul, as opposed to someone just accepting any old job offered to them with no thought of the future.
 However, a professional pursuing a career cannot remain static.
 Like a shark, they must keep swimming and moving forward.

 Upskilling helps career employees improve and expand their skill sets.
-Employees who regularly practice upskilling have an easier time staying current and relevant, keeping up to date on the latest procedures and processes.
+Employees who regularly practice upskilling have an easier time staying current and relevant, keeping current on the latest procedures and processes.

-If you, as an employee, practice upskilling, you become more valuable.
+As an employee, you become more valuable if you practice upskilling.
 Improving your skills means you are more likely to get promoted.
 Companies don’t want to lose highly skilled workers.
-Of course, if you’re an employee who’s not getting compensated commensurate with your skillset, your newfound skills potentially make you a very desirable catch for another company!
+Of course, if you’re an employee not getting compensated commensurate with your skill set, your newfound skills potentially make you a desirable catch for another company!

-But no matter how much you upskill, you will need to practice and try out your new skills.
-So, let’s start with some basic Java programs for beginners, then move on to the more advanced ones for the experienced Java programmers.
+But no matter how much you upskill, you must practice and try your new skills.
+So, let’s start with some basic Java programs for beginners and then move on to the more advanced ones for experienced Java programmers.

 What Are Some Java Basic Programs?

-Let’s begin with a collection of seven basic Java programs, perfect for the neophyte programmer.
+Let’s begin with seven basic Java programs, perfect for the neophyte programmer.
 You can find the actual code later in the article.
-If you’re still learning your way around Java’s fundamentals, you should consider a Java Certification training course to provide you with a solid foundation in Java.
+If you’re still learning Java’s fundamentals, you should consider a Java Certification Training Course to provide you with a solid foundation in Java.

 Hello World